 East of Oregon (not far from Portland) is an area known as Columbia River Gorge, which is a beautiful area across a long lake that divided Oregon and Washington State.

-Along this road (Route 30, aka Interstate 84 and also Historic Columbia River Highway, which is parallel to these 2 roads) are MANY viewing areas, including one of the biggest waterfalls in all of the United States, Multnomah Falls.
-Here is the beauty of Multonomah Falls:
+Along this road (Route 30, aka Interstate 84 and also Historic Columbia River Highway, which is parallel to these 2 roads) are many viewing areas, including one of the biggest waterfalls in all of the United States, Multnomah Falls.

-Pretty much ALL of Oregon’s Coast is scenic and road 101 WILL take you through it’s most beautiful spots.
-Here is one of those places:
+Pretty much all of Oregon’s Coast is scenic and road 101 WILL take you through it’s most beautiful spots (including the one I used in this picture).

 If you’d like to get more info on the best spots in Oregon’s Coast to check out (including scenic ones), here is a list of places to see on the Oregon Coast.

-3) Cabot Trail (It is the name of the scenic road).
+9) The Cabot Trail (It is the name of the scenic drive):

-Now Finger Lakes has 5 lakes you can check out, each of which offers their own scenic road you can travel through, but the one I was visiting was on the western end, Seneca Lake, and in that spot are a lot of viewing areas and long roads to check out.
+Now Finger Lakes has 5 lakes you can check out, each of which offers their own scenic road you can travel through, but the one I was visiting was on the western end which is Seneca Lake, and in that spot are a lot of viewing areas and long roads to check out.

 The roads that are worth seeing on that lake and in the Finger Lakes area are: